How to Build an Application Modernization Roadmap with Practical Insights

 To solve this communication problem, explain your case in business terms.
 Try to minimize the amount of specific technical terms when trying to get your stakeholders’ buy-in, and focus on showing measurable business value of every update, change, and feature that app modernization can bring.
 Make sure to clearly list what resources you will need to accomplish your modernization project and how you will use them, as well as provide a detailed project timeline.

 Providing specificity in familiar terms in such a way has been proven to be a major aid in selling the idea of app modernization to business executives.
-We have seen many cases of modernization projects failing because the stakeholders lacked a clear understanding of why do they even need to invest in a often complex and long-term modernization project in the first place.
-Thus, a solidly presented case on how the modernization brings business value can be key to your project’s success.
+We have seen many cases of modernization projects failing because the stakeholders lacked a clear understanding of why they even need to invest in an often complex and long-term modernization project in the first place.
+Thus, a solidly presented case on how modernization brings business value can be key to your project’s success.

 The old-school way of roadmapping follows a timeline format.
 You can tell it’s still popular by typing ‘product roadmap’ in your browser and seeing the resulting mess in the image section.
 We analyzed what’s wrong with the timeline format, and this is our insight: